huggingface/transformers/CONTRIBUTING.md

 - [ ] If your pull request addresses an issue, please mention the issue number in the pull request description to make sure they are linked (and people viewing the issue know you are working on it).
 - [ ] To indicate a work in progress please prefix the title with `[WIP]`.
 These are useful to avoid duplicated work, and to differentiate it from PRs ready to be merged.
 - [ ] Make sure existing tests pass.
-- [ ] Add high-coverage tests.
-Your PR won't be merged if there is no quality testing.
+- [ ] If adding a new feature, also add tests for it.
    - If you are adding a new model, make sure you use `ModelTester.all_model_classes = (MyModel, MyModelWithLMHead,...)` to trigger the common tests.
-   - If you are adding new `@slow` tests, make sure they pass using `RUN_SLOW=1 python -m pytest tests/test_my_new_model.py`.
+   - If you are adding new `@slow` tests, make sure they pass using `RUN_SLOW=1 python -m pytest tests/models/my_new_model/test_my_new_model.py`.
-   - If you are adding a new tokenizer, write tests and make sure `RUN_SLOW=1 python -m pytest tests/test_tokenization_{your_model_name}.py` passes.
+   - If you are adding a new tokenizer, write tests and make sure `RUN_SLOW=1 python -m pytest tests/models/{your_model_name}/test_tokenization_{your_model_name}.py` passes.
    CircleCI does not run the slow tests, but GitHub Actions does every night!
 - [ ] All public methods must have informative docstrings (see [`modeling_bert.py`](https://github.com/huggingface/transformers/blob/main/src/transformers/models/bert/modeling_bert.py) for an example).
 - [ ] Due to the rapidly growing repository, don't add any images, videos and other non-text files that'll significantly weigh down the repository.
 Instead, use a Hub repository such as [`hf-internal-testing`](https://huggingface.co/hf-internal-testing) to host these files and reference them by URL.
 We recommend placing documentation related images in the following repository: [huggingface/documentation-images](https://huggingface.co/datasets/huggingface/documentation-images).
-If it is an external contribution, feel free to add the images to your PR and ask a Hugging Face member to migrate your images to this dataset.
+You can open a PR on this dataset repostitory and ask a Hugging Face member to merge it.

 For more information about the checks run on a pull request, take a look at our [Checks on a Pull Request](pr_checks) guide.